Webster's Dictionary describes Insurance as:

 Remember, fair market value is not the same as replacement cost.

-out-of-the-way places, such as special china and silverware, holiday decorations, summer and winter sports equipment, carpentry tools, and baby-care furnishings.
+in out-of-the-way places, such as special china and silverware, holiday decorations, summer and winter sports equipment, carpentry tools,

 ► Keep sales receipts and photograph or videotape each room.